Making sense of the inconsistencies

 I discovered that some regard a “Push Up” as a vertical dumbbell shoulder press, when others mean a chest exercise performed by pushing with the palms on a floor surface and raising the upper body;

 I recall reading an article in a fitness magazine some years back which referred to a "Skull-crusher" as an excellent isolation exercise for the Triceps.
-Good heavens!
-I thought.
+I thought "good heavens!
 What could the article be referring to by using such a horrific-sounding term?
-And why had I not heard of it before?
-I was relieved to find out that it referred to an exercise I do perform regularly – one of my preferred ones in fact, and something I always referred to as the "Laying Triceps Extension with EZ bar."
+And why had I not heard of it before?"

 Different strokes for different folks?
-I think it's more a case that differences and inconsistencies will be commonplace in any global industry which is not internationally regulated - it calls for a commonsense approach by those who work in it.
+I think it's more a case that differences and inconsistencies will be commonplace in any global industry which is not internationally regulated.
+And so it calls for a commonsense approach by those who work in it.

-A little inconsistency can be tolerated, but at times it has been frustrating to operate in a vocational field that has so many sporting bodies, authorities and standards.
-I found out on a fair number of occasions, that I needed to have synonyms or definitions ready on the fly when I received frowns or questions like "what did you mean by that term, never heard it before?"
-One of those people was me when I first learned of the term "Health Related Fitness."
+A little inconsistency can be tolerated, but at times it has been frustrating to operate in a field that has so many sporting bodies, authorities and standards.
+I often discovered that I needed to have synonyms or definitions ready on the fly when I received frowns or questions like "what did you mean by that term, never heard it before?"
+One of those people was me when I first learned of the term "Health-Related Fitness."

-Book, Websites and journals abound – and even after much reading up and exploring, I still did not uncover too much in the way of clear comprehensive resources which clearly set out the origin or fitness definitions of Health Related Fitness (also referred to as Health Related Physical Fitness), much less who accepts and applies them.
+Book, Websites and journals abound – and even after much reading up and exploring, I still did not uncover much on the origin or a plausible definition for 'Health-Related Fitness' (also referred to as Health-Related Physical Fitness).
 And this is but one example.